 Unfortunately only Tarka was able to complete the entire journey.
-1 month in, I received a phone call from home forcing her to be on the next available plane back to the UK putting an end to my African adventure.
+1 month in, I received a phone call from home forcing me to be on the next available plane back to the UK for an emergency operation putting an end to my African adventure.

 Buying Herbert – after 2 days of searching in Djibouti for bicycles (It was not apparent until we arrived that Djibouti, unlike nearly all other African countries, doesn’t ‘do’ bicycles!)
 However when we finally found two, they couldn’t have been more how we had imagined ‘African’ bikes to be if we had tried, especially Herbert.

 Tarka summiting Mt Kilimanjaro – Not so much because it was a great achievement for him, for he has climbed much higher, but because after this journey he has realised he is a cold weather person!
 At the top of Kili, in the cool thin air with snow under foot, was the only time he felt really content.

 Bale Mountains in Ethiopia – After an epic journey to get to the breath taking mountains at 4000m, the magic came when we had taken a day off from the bikes to hike and free camp in the national park.
 A park believed to have no large game!
 So we were just blown away, if not a little apprehensive, when at dusk two lioness strolled straight past us!